Suburban Health Organization (SHO) is a physician and hospital network serving Indiana since 1994.

 - Riverview Health

 - Witham Health Services

-Recognizing the need for an affiliation with an Indianapolis tertiary hospital, St. Vincent Health was invited to join SHO and became a member in 2002.
-Community Health Network joined as a second tertiary member in 2015, while Franciscan Health joined in 2018.
+Recognizing the need for an affiliation with an Indianapolis tertiary hospital, Ascension St. Vincent was invited to join SHO and became a member in 2002.
+Community Health Network joined as a second tertiary member in 2015, while Franciscan Health and Indiana University Health joined in 2018.

 While risk-based payor contracts played an important role in SHO’s early years, core competencies have expanded to focus on programs that help owners advance quality of care, pursue opportunities to improve efficiency and ensure that patients in their communities have access to SHO providers.